Axel3246/HEBRewards_Testing/README.md

 **BEFORE YOU START**: For the tests, we used primarily used the _localhost_ environment.
 If you wish to run these test again, you'll need to change the URL in each project and test arhive for the following URL: https://hebrewards.vercel.app/ **path**, where path determines the page where the tests will be running.

+**Test Video:** Unfortunately, the video size is greater than 25MB so it can't be uploaded directly to the repository.
+Instead, we've included a **.txt** file with a Youtube link that contains the full length video of the tests that were made for this first Sprint.

 ## Important Information

 In this repository, you'll find two folders.
 Here is a quick explanation of their contents: